Aqleem25dec/CODSOFT/README.md

-# grade
+codsoft Internship
-# it is a basic calculator for grades for 3 subjects
+interface is for atm interface grade calculates grade for stugent of student for 3 subjects number generator is a game for number guessing